 So where should you begin?
 There’s an endless array of ways in which Python can be used in data science, from building chatbots to detecting fraud.

-To provide inspiration, we’ve highlighted 14 great Python projects, ranging from beginning data science projects to more advanced projects and datasets for your use.
+To inspire, we’ve highlighted 16 great data science projects in Python with source code, ranging from beginning data science projects to more advanced projects and datasets for your use.

 Before we get started, take a look at our list of 30+ free online datasets for inspiration.
 There’s a wide range of datasets in this list that can be used in Python projects like those listed below.